FAQ

 Begin with a Discovery Flight at Baltz Aviation.
 This introductory flight allows you to experience piloting an aircraft firsthand under the guidance of a certified instructor.
 It’s an excellent opportunity to determine if aviation is the right path for you.

 The FAA mandates a minimum of 40 flight hours for a PPL, but most students complete between 55 to 70 hours.
 Training duration varies based on individual schedules and consistency but typically ranges from 4 to 6 months.
-The timeline for each student is a little different, and the speed at which content can be grasped depends from person to person.

 Yes!
 Baltz Aviation offers flexible scheduling to accommodate busy lifestyles.
 We’ll work with you to create a training plan that fits your availability, whether that’s on evenings, weekends, or a custom rotation.